What you’ll learn

 Alvin holds a computer science degree from Thames Valley University and a Bachelor of Arts in photography from Nottingham Trent University, both in Great Britain.

-Kyle Banker runs Education at Redis.
+Kyle Banker is the Senior Director of Field Engineering at Redis.
 He’s worked extensively in data engineering, is enthusiastic about data stores and distributed systems, and is passionate about explaining technology as clearly as possible.